Do you need it?

 It depends on your personal circumstances and preference.
 There is no legal requirement to have it, but it could save you a lot of money.
 Ask yourself:

 Are you already covered?
-Check to see if legal expenses are already included with your standard policy.
+Check to see if legal expenses are already included with your standard car insurance policy.

 Do you have a comprehensive policy?
 If yes then you are less likely to need legal cover.
 If not, work out whether it would be cheaper to upgrade your cover to comprehensive, or add legal expenses insurance.